-Breakaway also offers classes (for additional fees that range from $12 to $30), including the wildly popular TRX suspension training, Flywheel indoor cycling, Pilates, bootcamp, Fight Klub and yoga.
-It also has a number of free options, such as abs and stretching classes.
+Breakaway also offers classes, including the wildly popular TRX suspension training, Flywheel indoor cycling, Pilates, bootcamp, Fight Klub and yoga.
+While most classes incur additional fees, ranging from $12 to $30, it does offer a number of free options, such as abs and stretching classes.
 Rockettes exercise classes, taught by Rockettes-trained instructors, are also complimentary.

 The jogging track on Deck 16 is one lane, so it will get a little tight when crowded, though it wasn't a problem when we were onboard.
 You'll have to run eight laps to get a mile.
 We didn't see walkers on the track; perhaps they preferred to walk The Waterfront on Deck 8.